top of page

 That’s often what healing a fractured sibling bond looks like.
 Not a reset, but a renegotiation.
 A decision, made consciously by both people, to stay.

 Adult sibling estrangements are more common than people tend to admit and more painful than our culture gives us permission to say.
-If you’re in a sibling relationship that has drifted into silence, or one that feels like it’s held together by obligation rather than genuine connection, that distance doesn’t have to be permanent.
+If you’re in a sibling relationship that has drifted into silence or one that feels like it’s held together by obligation rather than genuine connection, that distance doesn’t have to be permanent.

+EFT for adult relational pairs, whether siblings, parents and adult children, or close friends, offers a way to understand the cycle that’s keeping you stuck and to find a path through it that doesn’t require either person to disappear.
 The work is slow sometimes.
 It asks for courage.
-But so does living with a relationship you’ve quietly given up on and the cost of that tends to compound over time in ways we don’t always notice until something shifts.
+But so does living with a relationship you’ve quietly given up on, and the cost of that tends to compound over time in ways we don’t always notice until something shifts.

-A note on confidentiality: All identifying details in this post have been significantly altered and the case described is a composite, drawn from themes that arise across my work with adult siblings and relational pairs.
+A note on confidentiality: All identifying details in this post have been significantly altered, and the case described is a composite, drawn from themes that arise across my work with adult siblings and relational pairs.
 Nothing here identifies any individual client.
 If you recognise something of yourself in this piece, that is the nature of shared human experience, not a reflection of any specific person or situation.

 Divorce is not just the end of a relationship.
 It is the loss of a future, an identity and a version of yourself you may never fully recover and that deserves to be mourned.